oliverw/miningcore/README.md

         // individual miners based on their hashrate in order to lower networking overhead "varDiff": {
           "minDiff": 0.01, // Minimum difficulty
-          "maxDiff": null, // Network difficulty will be used if it is lower than this "targetTime": 15, // Try to get 1 share per this many seconds "retargetTime": 90, // Check to see if we should retarget every this many seconds "variancePercent": 30 // Allow time to very this % from target without retargeting }
+          "maxDiff": null, // Network difficulty will be used if it is lower than this (null to disable) "targetTime": 15, // Try to get 1 share per this many seconds "retargetTime": 90, // Check to see if we should retarget every this many seconds "variancePercent": 30 // Allow time to very this % from target without retargeting "maxDelta": 500  // Do not alter difficulty by more than this during a single retarget in either direction }
       },
       "3053": { //  Another port for your miners to connect to, this port does not use varDiff